shirha/digipick/README.md

 **note:** In the solved-master-lock.jpg, `n` is the number of recursive calls to `solveLock()` and elapse runtime is in `ms`.

 `solveLock2()` was an attempt to speed up the original `solveLock()` and it did decrease the number of recursive calls, but it was a disappointment in the reduction of runtime.
+You get the old solver by clicking the checkbox.
+Also, if you \[Chose file\] and it's the same file, nothing get triggered.
+Default browser behaviour ☹️

 ```
 solveLock2()